 In the mid-’00s, two wrestling promotions were heading in opposite directions.
-One was thriving due to the sheer amount of top-tier talent it was producing whilst the other was a pale comparison of its former glory days.
+One was thriving due to the sheer amount of top-tier talent it was producing, while the other was a pale comparison of its former glory days.
 Here is the story of the night Ring Of Honor and the NWA made history by booking their respective world champions to clash against one another for the very first time.
 It was a night we almost saw Bryan Danielson (WWE’s Daniel Bryan) become NWA Champion!

 The Golden Era for Ring of Honor